nsnam/ns-3-dev-git/doc/manual/source/logging-asserts.rst

 As a convenience, the ``NS_LOG_UNCOND(...);`` macro will always log its arguments, even if the associated log-component is not enabled at any severity.
 This macro does not use any of the prefix options.
-Note that logging is only enabled in debug builds; this macro won't produce output in optimized builds.
+Recall that logging is only enabled in ``debug``, ``default`` and ``relwithdebinfo`` builds, so this macro will only produce output in the same builds.

 Guidelines
 ==========